-Our theoretical framework clarifies different possibilities regarding what preference information might be captured by an SWB question.
+Our theoretical framework clarifies different possibilities assumed in the SWB literature regarding what preference information might be captured by an SWB question.
 This framework underlies our discussion of the literature in Section II and our survey design and analysis in the rest of the paper.